Francis E. Meloy Jr.

-Francis Edward Meloy Jr. (March 28, 1917 – June 16, 1976) was a U.S. diplomat murdered in Beirut, Lebanon in 1976 by extreme Lebanese leftist militants.
+Francis Edward Meloy Jr. (March 28, 1917 – June 16, 1976) was a U.S. diplomat murdered in Beirut, Lebanon in 1976 by Lebanese leftist militants.

 Early life

-Meloy was born in Washington, D.C. on March 28, 1917 to Francis E. Meloy Sr. a government employee and geographer and Anne Teresa Connor.
+Francis Edward Meloy Jr. was born in Washington, D.C., on March 28, 1917, to Francis E. Meloy Sr. a government employee and geographer and Anne Teresa Connor.
 He served in the United States Navy during World War II spending four years in naval intelligence as a reserve officer.

 Diplomatic career

 After the war, he joined the State Department and 1946 he was posted Dhahran, Saudi Arabia as a vice consul.
 He returned in 1946 to Washington and served as the personal assistant to Secretary of State Dean Acheson until 1953.
 He resumed his career as a Foreign Service officer serving as a political officer in Saigon from 1953 until 1956 and then in Paris until 1959.
 In 1962 he was appointed as the Director of the Office of Western European Affairs until 1964, then as the deputy chief of mission in Rome.
 He was then promoted, serving as U.S. Ambassador to the Dominican Republic from 1969 to 1973, and Guatemala from 1973 to 1976.
 On April 21, 1976, President Gerald Ford appointed Meloy as Ambassador to Lebanon after the resignation of G. McMurtrie Godley due to illness.
 He would be approved by the Senate Foreign Relations Committee on April 27.